sudipta-camunda-solutions/camunda-token-cost-governor/README.md

-See [`bpmn/ai-agent-task-cost-tracking.bpmn`](bpmn/ai-agent-task-cost-tracking.bpmn) for a complete, tested example wiring the connector into an explicit AI Agent Task loop with an accumulated `totalCostMicros`, and [`bpmn/ai-agent-subprocess-cost-tracking.bpmn`](bpmn/ai-agent-subprocess-cost-tracking.bpmn) for the AI Agent Sub-process pattern — one connector call after the sub-process's own completion, reading its terminal aggregate result (no per-call interception needed, since this connector only reports, it doesn't gate).
+See [`bpmn/ai-agent-task-cost-tracking.bpmn`](bpmn/ai-agent-task-cost-tracking.bpmn) for a complete, tested example wiring the connector into an explicit AI Agent Task loop with an accumulated `totalCostMicros`/`totalCostUsd`, and [`bpmn/ai-agent-subprocess-cost-tracking.bpmn`](bpmn/ai-agent-subprocess-cost-tracking.bpmn) for the AI Agent Sub-process pattern — one connector call after the sub-process's own completion, reading its terminal aggregate result (no per-call interception needed, since this connector only reports, it doesn't gate).
+Both demo files accumulate the same two flat, top-level, numeric process variables — see [Reporting in Camunda Optimize](#reporting-in-camunda-optimize) for why that shape matters.

 ## BPMN error codes